usnistgov/SimulatedRadarWaveformGenerator/README.md

  # 4. How to Run
 ## 4.1.
 Run in MATLAB

-* Add the required libraries by adding the following folders to MATLAB path:
+* Add the following folders to MATLAB path:
     * \src\dsp\
     * \src\util\